EPCCed/Intro-to-HPC/content/Part5_Case_Studies/Problems.md

 One of the most famous grand challenges was issued by John F Kennedy in May 1961 – “We choose to go to the moon” he famously said – but this was not achieved until July 1969, and not without some cost.
 Overall, the Apollo programme has been estimated to have cost 200 billion (200 000 000 000) euros in today’s money.

 What do you think the major issues are in solving Grand Challenges in computational science – tackling problems at the very limit of what is possible?
 Are the main hurdles to do with hardware, software, lack of understanding of the problem itself, lack of money, …. ?

-© EPCC at The University of Edinburgh

----